kolonialno/troncos/README.md

 > **Note**: You will get an empty string from `profiler.python_pprof()` until the first profile has been collected.

-### Shipping data to Phlare
+### Enable scraping

-When you deploy your application, be sure to use the custom annotation for scraping:
+When you deploy your application, be sure to use the custom oda annotation for scraping:

 ```yaml
 annotations: